cwardzala/styleguides/README.md

-styleguides
+Front-end Style Guides
 ===========

-List of front-end style guides and resources
+The intent of this repository is to collect and distribute links to front-end style guides and helpful resources across the web.

+## Contributing

+See the [contributing file](CONTRIBUTING.md) to find out how to submit a pull request.